KI teenager heads from country to Canberra

 Kangaroo Island teenager Sienna Putland is aiming to tackle gender inequality one island at a time after taking part in the Country to Canberra 2019 Leadership Competition.

-Federal Member for Mayo Rebekha Sharkie with Sienna Putland from KI who took part in the Country to Canberra 2019 Leadership Program.
+Photograph: Federal Member for Mayo Rebekha Sharkie with Sienna Putland from KI who took part in the Country to Canberra 2019 Leadership Program.

 The 15-year-old from Parndana met her local Federal MP Rebekha Sharkie in Parliament House last week and told the Member for Mayo she was keen to put the skills she had learned into practice.